CCSI-Toolset/measurement-optimization/README.md

 Authors: Jialu Wang, Zedong Peng, Ryan Hughes, Debangsu Bhattacharyya, David E. Bernal Neira, Alexander W. Dowling

-This repository contains code and results for paper: Measure this, not that: Optimizing the cost and model-based information content of measurements
+This repository contains code and results for the paper: *Measure This, Not That: Optimizing the Cost and Model-based Information Content of Measurements*

 ## Installation instructions

 The following instructions assume you have anaconda installed.
-We suggest create an environment with the following commands to run code:
+We suggest creating an environment with the following commands to run code:

 ### Step 1: create a new environment
 - create new environment, called for e.g. `measurement_optimization`, with `conda` with `Python` version 3.8